-This program is designed to provide students with a practical degree that prepares them for a variety of postgraduate careers including: community college and post-credential teaching (enhanced by training in history and the new media classroom); public history (including museumship, historical societies, and electronic archives); media and journalism; doctoral education; urban planning; local, state, and city governmental jobs; public service; and a number of other possibilities both in the public and private sectors.
+This program is designed to provide students with a practical degree that prepares them for a variety of post-graduate careers including: community college and postcredential teaching (enhanced by training in history and the new media classroom); public history (including museumship, historical societies, and electronic archives); media and journalism; doctoral education; urban planning; local, state, and city governmental jobs; public service; and a number of other possibilities both in the public and private sectors.
 The degree is designed to offer students the opportunity to practice their skills in the workplace.
 Some students may elect to pursue the option of an internship in a public or private agency where their training in historical content and media/technology can be practically applied.
 Additionally, the program, in an effort to serve students who are interested in educational careers in history at the college level, offers a curriculum that will allow them to explore pedagogical issues associated with history teaching and to gain actual experience teaching history in college classrooms.

 During their course of study, students will be required to master historiography, the philosophy of history, specific historical topics, and acquire technical skills.
 All Master of Arts degree candidates will take one course in the critical study of the history of media and one course in applied media and history in which they will produce a media-based project.
-This will consist of an applied media project from HIST 502, a seminar paper representative of one's best work, and either a thesis or media project which may include, but is not limited to, webbased presentations of historical research or digital video presentations of historical topics.